Hometown International: Criminal charges

 On September 26, 2022, federal authorities announced 12 criminal charges against James Patten, Peter Coker Sr., and Peter Coker Jr., related to their work for Hometown International and another corporation, E-Waste Corp.
 The charges include conspiracy to commit securities fraud, securities fraud, and conspiracy to manipulate securities prices.
 Patten was also charged with wire fraud, money laundering, and securities manipulation.
 Patten and the elder Coker were arrested and appeared in a North Carolina court where they pleaded not guilty.
 The younger Coker was arrested in Thalang district, Phuket province, Thailand on January 11, 2023.

 James Patten pleaded guilty to securities fraud and conspiracy to commit securities fraud on December 20, 2023.
-The Cokers pleaded guilty on December 19, 2024, under an arrangement that binds both sides to argue for imprisonment for specific ranges of time: zero to two years for the elder Peter Coker, and 30 to 50 months for his son.
+On July 21, 2026, he was sentenced to 21 months in prison.

+The Cokers pleaded guilty on December 19, 2024.
 The elder Coker was sentenced to six months in jail, six months of home confinement, a $500,000 fine, and up to $644,000 in restitution.
-His son was sentenced to 40 months in prison; including credit for time served in a Thai prison and an Essex County, New Jersey jail, he would be imprisoned for 12 months or less.
-The younger Coker renounced his U.S. citizenship in 2019 and is now a citizen of Saint Kitts and Nevis; he faces deportation after he serves his sentence.
+He was released from a prison in Butner, North Carolina, in November 2025, to a reentry facility, which he is scheduled to exit on December 8, 2025.
+Coker's son was sentenced to 40 months in prison; including credit for time served in a Thai prison and an Essex County, New Jersey jail, he would be imprisoned for about 12 months.
+The younger Coker renounced his U.S. citizenship in 2019 and is now a citizen of Saint Kitts and Nevis; one day after his release from prison on October 15, 2025, he was deported.
+Catherine O'Hearn, the judge who sentenced the Cokers, wrote an order on November 24, 2025, in which she noted that the defendants had not paid any of the $5.56 million in restitution that they had been ordered to pay, "despite having substantial liquid assets at the time the sentence was imposed".